Are the Collatz and abc conjectures related?: A particular type of Collatz sequences

 \section{A particular type of Collatz sequences}

 For any integer $j \geq 2$, let us consider Collatz sequences of length $j$ for which all terms but one are odd.
-Let ${\cal N}(j)$ denote the set of positive integers lower than $2^j$ initiating such sequences.
+Let ${\cal N}(j)$ denote the set of positive integers $n$ lower than $2^j$ initiating such sequences, i.e., for which there is exactly one even term among $n$, $T(n)$, \ldots, $T^{j-1}(n)$.
 The set ${\cal N}(j)$ contains exactly $j$ elements.
 This is a simple consequence of the one-to-one correspondence, discovered by C. J. Everett \cite{Eve77} and by R. Terras \cite{Ter76}, between the congruence classes modulo $2^j$ and the set of parity vectors of length $j$.
 E.g., one has

 We have shown in Lemma 6.1 of \cite{Roz17} that

 with $\rho = \log_2 3 = 1.585\ldots$.
 Unfortunately, this result is far from the desired lower bound given by LBH in the particular case $q=j-1$, which asserts that